SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 It appends a colon and a line break, and uses this as the start of its pretty text representation.
-It then iterates through the array of board squares, and appends a geometric shape to represent each square:
+It then iterates through the array of board squares, and appends a geometric shape to represent the contents of each square:

 * If the square's value is greater than ``0``, it is the base of a ladder, and is represented by ``▲``.